Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

 Importantly, Fabarta Agents was also designed to address copyright concerns that have accompanied other newsroom GenAI initiatives.
 According to P2, because the system operates as an internal application, journalists can upload their own past articles without fear that the content will be redistributed outside the organization or used for commercial purposes.
 In this way, copyright remains under newsroom control, and materials are treated as part of a closed professional resource, available only for internal reference or individual experimentation.
 P2 emphasized that this feature reassured many journalists who might otherwise resist contributing their work, as it positioned GenAI-assisted stylistic learning as a form of collegial exchange rather than a threat to ownership.

-According to P2, Fabarta Agents opens up a new pathway for collegial influence and inspiration, where AI becomes a medium for professional emulation and reflection, not merely automation.
-As P2 summarized, \textit{“To me, this GenAI tool essentially creates a safe space for experimentation while also improving our collaborative culture.
-It shows how technology itself can reshape the very nature of collaboration.” }
+According to \( P2_{\text{female, editor/manager}} \), Fabarta Agents opens up a new pathway for collegial influence and inspiration, where AI becomes a medium for professional emulation and reflection, not merely automation.
+As \( P2_{\text{female, editor/manager}} \) summarized, \textit{“To me, this GenAI tool essentially creates a safe space for experimentation while also improving our collaborative culture.
+It shows how technology itself can reshape the very nature of collaboration.” } For \(P8_{\text{male, editor}}\), one major challenge in developing internal AI tools is \textit{“copyright”}.
+He noted that \textit{“journalists are often worried about how their data might be used or repurposed by the system”}.
+In his view, a well-designed workflow could help alleviate these concerns by clearly establishing boundaries on how content is stored and reused, and ensuring that individual contributions are protected.